A guide to Berkeley ADU building regulations in California

 A well-built and thoughtfully designed ADU can boost the market value of your property, often 25%- 35% higher in urban areas.

-Provides Housing for Family Members
+Provides Housing Options for Family Members

 Expands Current Living Space